spodernet/spodernet.github.io/_posts/2019-11-18-sourcehut_impressions.md

 previous ones, again I felt like it wasn't for me.
 Gitlab, Bitbucket and to some extent Github all feel like having an overly complex interface, and in the end it ended up getting in the way of me being productive.

-One day I was being productive, by browsing the internet of course :) when I stumbled upon a beatiful tutorial on [git rebase](https://git-rebase.io/), and something caught my eyes, it was these 3 sentences: "_This guide brought to you courtesy of sourcehut, the hacker's forge.
+One day I was being productive, by browsing the internet of course :) when I stumbled upon a beautiful tutorial on [git rebase](https://git-rebase.io/), and something caught my eyes, it was these 3 sentences: "_This guide brought to you courtesy of sourcehut, the hacker's forge.
 100% open source Git & Mercurial hosting, continuous integration, mailing lists, and no JavaScript!
 Try it today!_".
 I thought, "_mmh, an open source git hosting service with no JS?
 I've gotta